 Entities Affected By This Policy

-All students enrolled in degree or certificate programs at Georgia Health Sciences University are affected by this policy.
+All students at Georgia Health Sciences University are affected by this policy.

 Who Should Read This Policy